This article will cover the following topics:

 NOTE: You can use multiple filter criteria for your field conditions.
 This article Filters in Detail has more information on how to create filters.

-NOTE: The option to “show related records…” is only available when choosing an Entity Type of Account, Contact or Lead & Opportunity.
+NOTE: The "Related Entity Name" tab is not available when choosing an Entity Type of Task, Appointment, Product or User.

 As with all fields, place the field on the Form and publish it in order for your users to be able to access it.
 Only Accounts which meet your filter criteria will be available for selection.
 You can change and update your filter in the Admin Module if necessary.